tandica/rhcsa/18-troubleshooting-skills/notes.md

 8. To make the root file system writable again, use `mount -o remount,rw /`.

-9. To save changes to the GRUB 2 bottloader, use `grub2-mkconfig > /boot/grub2/grub.cfg`.
+9. To save changes to the GRUB 2 bottloader, use `grub2-mkconfig -o /boot/grub2/grub.cfg`.

 10. To enter the most minimal troubleshooting made on a system where you don't know the root pw, use `systemd.unit=emergency.target`.